How to Remove the WooCommerce Search Result Count

 Activate the theme and, assuming the following steps went well, the search result counts should be removed from your site.
 If they are still there or the site has gone down with errors start from the beginning to see what went wrong.

 When things are really bad, and the entire site is inaccessible, it might be time to call in a professional to help you out.
-Web host’s sometimes offer very limited WordPress technical support as well.
+A web host sometimes offers very limited WordPress technical support as well.

 Finally, if you did all of the steps correctly, you can consider yourself more advanced than 99% of most WooCommerce users.
 Of course, there is an easier way to disable search result counts and you won’t have to write a single line of code to do it.

-How to Disable Search Result Counts from WooCommerce without Code
+Disable Search Result Counts from WooCommerce the Easy Way